jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-We see some of the methods we have covered so far and others we did not.
+We see some of the :doc:`methods <functions>` we have covered so far and others we did not.
 You can write tests on the others to discover what they do and/or `read more about dictionaries <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_.
 What if we list out what we know so far and you can fill in the others as you learn them

 * clear
 * copy
 * fromkeys
-* get - gets the ``value`` for a ``key`` and returns a default value or ``None`` if the key does not exist
+* get - gets the ``value`` for a ``key`` and returns a default value or :doc:`None </data structures: None>` if the key does not exist
 * items
 * keys - returns the list of ``keys`` in a dictionary
 * pop